endjin/componentize-dotnet-demo/README.md

 ```
 </details>

-To run, the console, you need to specify Wasmtime to use the the HTTP Interface when running the module:
+To run `console.wasm` you need to specify Wasmtime to use the the HTTP Interface when running the module:

 ```bash
 wasmtime run -S http .\dist\console.wasm